 Should you trade on eToro

 If you want to have more control over your investments, then eToro could be a good option.
+For example, if you want to own some Apple shares, because you’re a big fan and user of the company, then you can do this through eToro.
 If you’re new to trading you can sign up for free and trade with a virtual practice account.

 Pros and Cons of eToro